-Foreign Language Curriculum Reviews
+Foreign Language Blog Posts

 In an earlier post, I described how hosting an international exchange student can be a benefit to a homeschooling family.
 Today I’d like to tell you a little more about the nuts and bolts of hosting a student in the United States.
 These details can help you to know what to expect when hosting an exchange student and can ease the transition for the whole family.
 Read More »

 Hosting an international exchange student can be a great experience for homeschooling families.
 We hosted a student from Ecuador, and while the commitment can seem daunting, having Isaac José with us for a school year enriched our lives.
-What are some of the benefits of hosting an international student?

 Languishing in Languages?
 Let me show you how to teach foreign language through the ages!
 Ages Birth to Five: For many children, this age range is the best time to start.
 Before you spend a lot of money on DVD’s, CD’s, “language learning systems” and masses of extra flash cards, take some time to think about your child and your goals for the language.
 Read More »